langchain-ai/langchainjs/docs/docs/modules/chains/summarization.md

 # Summarization Chain

 A summarization chain can be used to summarize multiple documents.
-There are a few different ways to use such a chain.
-You can either take as input multiple smaller documents (after they have been split into chunks) and operate over those, or you can use the `AnalyzeDocumentChain` which takes a single piece of text as input and operates over that.
+One way is to input multiple smaller documents, after they have been divided into chunks, and operate over them.
+Alternatively, you can use the `AnalyzeDocumentChain`, which accepts a single piece of text as input and operates over it.

 In the first usage example, we will utilize the `AnalyzeDocumentChain`, which takes a single piece of text as input.